CanonicalLtd/docs-landscape/en/onprem-auth.md

 ## OpenID-Connect Support

-Landscape can now use OpenID-Connect (OIDC) to authenticate users.
+From release 19.10, Landscape can use OpenID-Connect (OIDC) to authenticate users.
 To enable OpenID-Connect support, please add `oidc-issuer`, `oidc-client-id` and `oidc-client-secret` to `/etc/landscape/service.conf` in the `[landscape]` section.
 For example:

 ```
 [landscape]